-The European Master of Science in Photonics offers admission to applicants with the highest potential for graduate study and who are motivated to contribute substantially to their academic or professional fields through teaching, research, or professional practice.
+The European Master of Science in Photonics offers admission to high potential applicants, motivated to contribute substantially to their academic or professional fields.

 All applicants need to be in possession of a bachelor degree in Electrical engineering, in Electronics and Information Technology (EIT), in (Applied) Physics, Materials Science or an equivalent of this to be directly admitted to the program.
 Students in their last year of such a programme will however also be considered.
 Students with a Master degree in these fields can apply as well.